-Specific taxable services provided by a registered person to another registered person who is registered for the same service will be exempted from service tax (w.e.f from 1 January 2019).
+With effect from 1 January 2019, specific taxable services provided by a registered person to another registered person who is registered for the same service are exempted from service tax.

 Invoice

 A registered person is required to issue an invoice with the prescribed particulars for the taxable services rendered.
 The prescribed particulars include but are not limited to description of the taxable services provided, total amount payable excluding tax, amount of service tax and total amount payable including tax.
 The invoice may be issued and sent electronically.